 The polarized Supreme Court term that ended last June, however, looked very different.
 Only 38 percent of the Court's decisions were unanimous, and 33 percent were decided 5-4, the highest percentage in recent years.
 Moreover, in cases striking down affirmative action and campaign finance reform, Roberts and his dissenting colleagues attacked each other in unusually personal terms.
 Noting this, some liberal bloggers and journalists argued that Roberts's call for unanimity had been a charade.
 Emily Bazelon of Slate wrote that Roberts didn't actually care about "unity and restraint" and that he would become only more extreme over time.

 Bazelon's judgment was premature.
-Although this Supreme Court term isn't over, it's already shaping up to be something of a bipartisan lovefest.
+Although this Supreme Court term ended with some high-profile divisions, overall it was something of a bipartisan lovefest.
 "Where have all the 5-4 decisions gone?" asks Linda Greenhouse of The New York Times.
-As of this writing, nearly 40 percent of this term's decisions were unanimous, and only 14 percent were decided by 5-4 splits.
+According to SCOTUSblog, only about 17 percent of the decisions this term were decided by 5-4 splitsÑthe lowest percentage in more than a decade.
 Even more tellingly, some of the term's more controversial decisions--including those involving lethal injections, voter identification laws, federal efforts to curb child pornography, and Iraqi detentions--were unanimous or decided by lopsided, bipartisan majorities.
-True, there have been a handful of high-profile 5-4 decisions along familiar ideological lines, such as the case extending the writ of habeas corpus to inmates at Guantanamo Bay--and there may well be more in the final weeks of the term--but they have been the exception, not the rule.
+True, there were a handful of high-profile 5-4 decisions along familiar ideological lines, such as the case striking down the D.C. handgun ban and the case extending the writ of habeas corpus to inmates at Guantanamo Bay but they were the exception, not the rule.

 It's still too early to judge Roberts's tenure, but it seems increasingly clear that liberals dodged a bullet when President Bush nominated him to be chief justice.
 Instead of siding with conservative extremists like Clarence Thomas, who are eager to press the limits of the so-called Constitution in Exile, resurrecting limits on federal power whenever possible, Roberts prefers narrow opinions that can attract support from the center.
 Liberals ought to applaud this instinct because, even if Barack Obama gets to appoint the next justice or two, it's the only thing standing between them and a Court eager to roll back progressive reforms.

-Out of 14 cases in which the U.S. Chamber of Commerce filed briefs this year, 86 percent have already been decided by margins of 7-2 or better and over one-third have been unanimous.
+Out of 15 cases in which the U.S. Chamber of Commerce filed briefs this year, 80 percent were decided by margins of 7-2 or better and over one-third were unanimous.
 During a TNR town-hall interview in March, Justice Stephen Breyer explained that cases involving the interpretation of federal statutes were often less divisive than constitutional cases because they turn on more technical questions about which the justices don't have strong pre-existing views.
 He also said that when a decision was nearly unanimous, he was inclined to think: "Maybe that was the right answer!"